Outdoor Equity Grant Program

 Outdoor Equity Grants may be used to cover the costs of programming, as well as gear rentals and equipment, staff supervision, and transportation.
 Lack of access to these items are often the greatest barriers to marginalized communities engaging in outdoor pursuits.

 Before the Outdoor Equity Grant Program officially launches, Colorado Parks and Wildlife must seat the board that will administer it.
 The board will be made up of nine voting and three non voting members, with representatives who have experience with racial justice, environmental justice, disability justice, LGBTQ+ justice, conservation, and outdoor education.
 It will also include three youth representatives.
+Once the board is selected, it will work with CPW staff to begin administering the grant program.

 Next 100 Colorado is grateful for the leadership of bill sponsors Representative Leslie Herod, Representative David Ortiz, Senate President Leroy Garcia, and Senator Sonya Jaquez Lewis, as well as to Governor Jared Polis for signing this bill into law.
 The following organizations are part of the Outdoor Equity Fund Coalition: American Whitewater, Atlantis Community Inc., Audubon Rockies, Avid4 Adventure, Big City Mountaineers, Breckenridge Outdoor Education Center, Colorado Alliance for Environmental Education, Colorado Cross-Disability Coalition, Colorado High Country Educational Treks, Colorado Wildlife Federation, Colorado Youth Corps Association, Conservation Colorado, Continental Divide Trail Coalition, Defenders of Wildlife, Defiende Nuestra Tierra, Delta Schools, Denver Urban Gardens, EcoFlight, Environmental Learning for Kids (ELK), Friends of Youth and Nature, Get Outdoors Leadville!, Grand Canyon Trust, Great Old Broads for Wilderness, Greater Arkansas River Nature Association (GARNA), Green Latinos, Groundwork Denver, High Mountain Institute, Hispanic Access Foundation, Hispanics Enjoying Camping, Hunting, and the Outdoors (HECHO), Keystone Science School, Latino Outdoors, Lincoln Hills Cares, Moms Clean Air Force, Move Mountains Youth Group, National Parks Conservation Association, National Wildlife Federation, Next 100 Colorado Coalition, ONEColorado, Outdoor Afro, Outdoor Alliance Colorado, Outdoor Asian Colorado, Outdoor Wilderness Lab (Mesa County Valley School District 51), Protégete, Rising Routes, Riverside Educational Center, Rocky Mountain Conservancy, Rocky Mountain Wild, Rocky Mountain Youth Corps, San Luis Valley Great Outdoors (SLV GO!), The Sierra Club, SOS Outreach, The City of Fort Collins Natural Areas, The Greenway Foundation, The Nature Connection, The Nature Conservancy, The Wilderness Society, Theodore Roosevelt Conservation Partnership, ViVe Wellness, Western Colorado Alliance, Western Resource Advocates, Western Slope Conservation Center, Wild Bear Nature Center, Wild Rhythms, Worldmind Nature Immersion School.